Best 35mm Film Scanners

 For more information about the Plustek OpticPro 8200i SE and the Epson Perfection V850 Pro please view the individual product listing pages or contact us to discuss in more detail.

-The Epson Perfection V600 A4 flatbed scanner and the Epson Expression 12000XL Pro A3 flatbed scanner also have the ability to scan 35mm film.
+The Epson Expression 13000XL Pro A3 flatbed scanner also has the ability to scan 35mm film.

-Click HERE to compare the attributes of all four 35mm film scanners.
+Click HERE to compare the attributes of all three 35mm film scanners.

 *Timings do not include loading the 35mm mounted transparencies into the film holders.